Cnidaria: Fossil record

-Family tree
+Hydroconozoa is an extinct class of cnidarians, established by K.B.
+Korde in 1964 based on Lower Cambrian fossils from Tuva, USSR.
+These conical and cylindrical organisms, including genera like Hydroconus and Tuvaeconus, possessed external skeletons with features resembling both scyphozoans and tetracorals.
+Their unique skeletal structures suggest a distinct lineage within early cnidarian evolution.

-It is difficult to reconstruct the early stages in the evolutionary "family tree" of animals using only morphology (their shapes and structures), because the large differences between Porifera (sponges), Cnidaria plus Ctenophora (comb jellies), Placozoa and Bilateria (all the more complex animals) make comparisons difficult.
-Hence reconstructions now rely largely or entirely on molecular phylogenetics, which groups organisms according to similarities and differences in their biochemistry, usually in their DNA or RNA.
+Phylogeny

-It is now generally thought that the Calcarea (sponges with calcium carbonate spicules) are more closely related to Cnidaria, Ctenophora (comb jellies) and Bilateria (all the more complex animals) than they are to the other groups of sponges.
-In 1866 it was proposed that Cnidaria and Ctenophora were more closely related to each other than to Bilateria and formed a group called Coelenterata ("hollow guts"), because Cnidaria and Ctenophora both rely on the flow of water in and out of a single cavity for feeding, excretion and respiration.
-In 1881, it was proposed that Ctenophora and Bilateria were more closely related to each other, since they shared features that Cnidaria lack, for example muscles in the middle layer (mesoglea in Ctenophora, mesoderm in Bilateria).
-However more recent analyses indicate that these similarities are rather vague, and the current view, based on molecular phylogenetics, is that Cnidaria and Bilateria are more closely related to each other than either is to Ctenophora.
-This grouping of Cnidaria and Bilateria has been labelled "Planulozoa" because it suggests that the earliest Bilateria were similar to the planula larvae of Cnidaria.
+It is difficult to reconstruct the early stages in the evolutionary "family tree" of animals using only morphology (their shapes and structures) because of the large differences between the major groups of animals.
+Hence, reconstructions now rely almost entirely on molecular phylogenetics, which groups organisms based on their biochemistry, most commonly by analyzing DNA or RNA sequences.

-Within the Cnidaria, the Anthozoa (sea anemones and corals) are regarded as the sister-group of the rest, which suggests that the earliest cnidarians were sessile polyps with no medusa stage.
-However, it is unclear how the other groups acquired the medusa stage, since Hydrozoa form medusae by budding from the side of the polyp while the other Medusozoa do so by splitting them off from the tip of the polyp.
-The traditional grouping of Scyphozoa included the Staurozoa, but morphology and molecular phylogenetics indicate that Staurozoa are more closely related to Cubozoa (box jellies) than to other "Scyphozoa".
-Similarities in the double body walls of Staurozoa and the extinct Conulariida suggest that they are closely related.
+In 1866, it was proposed that Cnidaria and Ctenophora were more closely related to each other than to Bilateria and formed a group called Coelenterata ("hollow guts") because both rely on the flow of water in and out of a single cavity for feeding, excretion and respiration.
+In 1881, it was proposed that Ctenophora and Bilateria were more closely related to each other, since they shared features that Cnidaria lack, such as a middle layer of cells (mesoglea in Ctenophora, mesoderm in Bilateria) between the outer and inner layer found in other animals.
+However, more recent analyses indicate that these similarities were evolved independently in both lineages, instead of being present in their common ancestor.
+The current view is that Cnidaria and Bilateria are more closely related to each other than either is to Ctenophora.
+This grouping of Cnidaria and Bilateria has been labelled "Planulozoa", named so because the earliest Bilateria were probably similar to the planula larvae of Cnidaria.

-However, in 2005 Katja Seipel and Volker Schmid suggested that cnidarians and ctenophores are simplified descendants of triploblastic animals, since ctenophores and the medusa stage of some cnidarians have striated muscle, which in bilaterians arises from the mesoderm.
+In 2005, Katja Seipel and Volker Schmid suggested that cnidarians and ctenophores are simplified descendants of triploblastic animals, since ctenophores and the medusa stage of some cnidarians have striated muscle, which in bilaterians arises from the mesoderm.
 They did not commit themselves on whether bilaterians evolved from early cnidarians or from the hypothesized triploblastic ancestors of cnidarians.